TheOpenPrimary/giskard/README.md

 * **Keyboard-based bots > AI-based bots**.
 While most people today relate bots to some kind of AI, it is still very complicated to create complex bots using pure free text interaction, especially when you are not a machine learning or deep learning expert.
 To address this issue, today's messenging platforms (especially [Telegram](https://telegram.org) and now Facebook messenger) now provide extremely powerful bot APIs that allow bots to interact with users through customized buttons and/or keyboards.
 Using buttons and customized keyboards makes it particularly straightforward for users to interact with the bot has they have a limited, pre-defined choice of answers.
 For developers, using customized buttons and/or keyboards is also a great news because it removes the need to develop a powerful AI engine to achieve basic functionalities.
 It does not means that AI should not be used of course but at least it is not a requirement anymore.
 * **Implementing complex finite-state machines is not easy**.
 If an AI engine is now optional, it does not make developing a complex bot a lot easier.
 Indeed, as a developer, you now need to implement finite-state machine like behavior for your bot to interact with the user.
 If this is easy to do when your bot has very few states, it can become quite messy if your bot starts being more complex.

 This is why we developped Giskard.
 Giskard aims at making it easy to develop complex keyboard-based bots.
 Giskard has been developed for a real world project with real users (50.000 as this is written).
 Giskard has been developed to provide [LaPrimaire.org](https://laprimaire.org) with a [telegram bot](https://www.youtube.com/watch?v=AUoArIkCECo) to enable french citizens to crowdsource their election candidates for the 2017 french presidential elections.
 Due to the nature of the project, it was clear to us that Giskard had to be open-source.

+Last but not least, Giskard is AI compatible.
+If you want AI in your bot to be able to answer to "unspecified" actions, you can still do it by integrating with the understanding module of [Wit.ai](https://wit.ai) which is accessible through their API.

 The name *Giskard* comes from [R. Giskard Reventlov](http://asimov.wikia.com/wiki/R._Giskard_Reventlov) from the Asimov Robot series.
 In Asimov's novels, Giskard is not supposed to be a very advanced robot (like R. Daneel Olivaw) but a very strong a reliable one.
 However, throughout the story, Giskard will prove to be a robot more advanced than expected...
 I stop here to avoid any spoiler :)